elvischiwota/Docker-ECS-Github-Actions/README.md

 🔹 Exposes the short tag as an output for the deploy job.<br>

 b.Deploy Job

-Configures AWS credentials.
+🔹 Configures AWS credentials.<br>

-Fetches your AWS account ID dynamically.
+🔹 Fetches your AWS account ID dynamically.<br>

-Generates and patches an ECS task definition (no static JSON file required).
+🔹 Generates and patches an ECS task definition (no static JSON file required).<br>

-Substitutes your environment values:
+🔹 Substitutes your environment values:<br>

-Task family, region, execution role, container name, log group.
+  🔹 Task family, region, execution role, container name, log group.<br>

-Updates the image tag with the short SHA.
+🔹 Updates the image tag with the short SHA.<br>

-Registers the new task definition.
+🔹 Registers the new task definition.<br>

-Deploys it to your ECS service.
+🔹 Deploys it to your ECS service.<br>

-Waits for service stability before finishing.
+🔹 Waits for service stability before finishing.<br>

 ## Step 5: Deployment Flow

-Push code → triggers the GitHub Actions workflow.
+a.
+Push code → triggers the GitHub Actions workflow.<br>

-Build job runs → image is built and uploaded to Docker Hub.
+b.
+Build job runs → image is built and uploaded to Docker Hub.<br>

-Deploy job runs → ECS service pulls the new image.
+c.
+Deploy job runs → ECS service pulls the new image.<br>

-Fargate replaces old tasks with the new container.
+d.
+Fargate replaces old tasks with the new container.<br>

-Visit your ECS Service URL / ALB DNS → you’ll see “Welcome to Python 🎉”.
+Visit your ECS Service URL / ALB DNS → <br>
+you’ll see “Welcome to Python 🎉”. <br>